vrnvu/vrnvu.github.io/_posts/2021-08-02-etude-on-teaching.md

 The first task in teaching is to figure out who your learners are.

-- **Novies:** don’t know what they don’t know, i.e. they don’t yet have a usable mental model of the problem domain.
+- **Novices:** don’t know what they don’t know, i.e. they don’t yet have a usable mental model of the problem domain.

 - **Competent practitioners:** have a mental model that’s adequate for everyday purposes.
 They can do normal tasks with normal effort under normal circumstances, and have some understanding of the limits to their knowledge (i.e. they know what they don’t know).